cs3216/cs3216.github.io/coursework/mobile/index.md

 In iOS and Android devices, it is possible to run these shortcuts in a standalone browser window without the browser's UI controls.
-This allows web applications added to home screen to more space to work with and look as if they were native applications.
+This allows web applications added to home screen to have more space to work with and look as if they were native applications.
 Special metadata tags have been developed to allow developers to set icons, splash screens and even the colour of the device's status bar.
 As much as users may like your